By Ashley Orona

 “We are so ready for changes, new ideas, new people,” said resident Alma Chavez on Facebook.
 “We are tired of the same [people] that do nothing for our city.”

-Other residents have recently called out current council members for unprofessional conduct at City Council meetings, citing a September incident where the mayor and mayor pro tem argued back and forth over allegations that Mayor Pro Tem Lisseth Flores made about the council misusing public funds.
-Flores’ accusations included personal attacks against Mayor Alejandra Cortez.
+Some residents have called out current council members for unprofessional conduct at City Council meetings, citing a September incident where Mayor Alejandra Cortez and Mayor Pro Tem Lisseth Flores argued over accusations that Flores made of other Council members misusing public funds.

 Chavez’s campaign consisted of himself, his treasurer and a few volunteers who canvassed and directly engaged with voters.
-The candidate fulfilled multiple roles and did most of the campaign work himself compared to others running with more funding and larger teams.
+He did most of the campaign work himself compared to others running with more funding and larger teams.

 “I put a lot of work into my election,” he said.
 “I didn’t have any directors for communications, social media, fundraising, or any of that.
 It was all done by me.”

-A key issue Chavez plans on tackling in office is the rise of homelessness.
-His plan includes expanding partnerships with nonprofits that run mental health and addiction programs for homeless people.
+A key issue Chavez plans on tackling in office is homelessness.
+His plan includes expanding partnerships with nonprofits that run mental health and addiction programs.
 He also plans on forming a coalition with other elected officials in the Southeast region to come up with a collective approach to what he calls a regional issue.

-Chavez said does not believe his age will inhibit him from serving on the council and advocating for his community.
-Rather, he said that while he was canvassing many residents related to his experience as a first-generation college student and believed his education and passion would lead him to make good decisions.
+Chavez does not believe his age will inhibit him from serving on the Council and advocating for his community.
+Rather, he said that while he was canvassing, many residents related to his experience as a first-generation college student and believed his education and passion would lead him to make good decisions.

-“People when they saw me often they say, ‘Wow, you’re the age of my son or daughter’ and a lot of times they’d speak very well about them,” Chavez said.
+“People, when they see me, often they say, ‘Wow, you’re the age of my son or daughter’ and a lot of times they’d speak very well about them,” Chavez said.
 “They’d give me more opportunity to hear me out.”